jbtronics/settings-bundle/docs/usage/using_setting.md

 After you have defined the settings classes, you can use instances of them to save and store settings data.
 The central service for retrieving and saving settings is the `SettingsManagerInterface` service.
-All instances of settings instances must be retrieved from this service.
+All instances of settings instances must be retrieved from this service or via dependency injection.

-## Retrieving settings
+## Retrieving settings via the settings manager

 To retrieve a settings instance, you can use the `get()` method of the `SettingsManagerInterface` service.
 As the first argument, you must pass the class name or the short name of the settings class.
 You will then recieve the managed settings instance.